-It is a common misconception that a brain injury can only occur if the victim loses consciousness; however, there is growing evidence indicating that you don’t necessarily need to lose consciousness in order for a traumatic brain injury to happen.
+It is a common misconception that a brain injury can only occur if the victim loses consciousness; however, there is growing evidence indicating that you can sustain a traumatic brain injury (TBI) without loss of consciousness.

 A traumatic brain injury (TBI) is an injury to the head that disrupts normal brain function.
 This can occur in the form of a blow, jolt, or bump to the head or as a penetrating head injury.

 According to the U.S. Centers for Disease Control and Prevention (CDC), about 2.5 million emergency department visits, hospitalizations, and deaths are attributed to TBIs every year.
 In additional, there are roughly 5.3 million people living with TBI-related disabilities.

 In the past, loss of consciousness and the severity of a brain injury were measured by what is known as the Glasgow coma score.
 Depending on that score and the amount and duration of loss of consciousness, health providers would make a determination on whether a brain injury occurred.
 As our understanding of brain injuries has progressed, more and more doctors are beginning to see that a brain injury can occur without loss of consciousness.

 Brain injuries can be tough to identify.
 For example, while neuroimaging can be helpful, particularly in identifying moderate or severe cases of TBI, they may miss the majority of mild TBI cases.
 Because of this, mild brain injuries, like those that occur without loss of consciousness, are typically diagnosed by evaluation of the symptoms a person reports.

 Symptoms of a mild brain injury may include:

 Despite the name, the actual long-term effects of a mild TBI are in no way mild.
 Studies have indicated that it can take up to 10 years to fully recover from a TBI.
 Even then, survivors may be left with cognitive, sensory, motor, and emotional impairments for the rest of their life.